Firash735/Week1-Code-Challenge/README.md

 ## Challenge 1 Grade Generator

-This function prompts the user to input student marks and outputs the corresponding grade based on the marks.
+This project contains a function that prompts the user to input student marks and generates the corresponding grade based on the marks.
+The marks should be between 0 and 100, and the grades are assigned as follows:

  A: Marks > 79
  B: 60 to 79